timothyhahn/jeeveshikedthepct/src/routes/chapters/04-chapter-4.md

 ![](https://cdn.jeeveshikedthepct.com/images/b07c9afd-8e63-46e9-e199-a32cb285dc00.jpeg)

-The climb out of Walker Pass was one of the most brutal of the desert, with many water sources being marked as poor, either contaminated with uranium, mosquito larvae, or flies.
+The climb out of Walker Pass was one of the most brutal of the desert, with many water sources being marked as poor;
+either contaminated with uranium, mosquito larvae, or flies.
 We picked the one surrounded by flies and I barely made it there before running out of water.

-At the top of the next climb, I found myself incredibly nauseous, possibly heat exhausted, and for the first time in a while, I wasn't able to eat.
+At the top of the next climb I found myself incredibly nauseous, possibly heat exhausted, and for the first time in a while, I wasn't able to eat.
 Thankfully, the next day brought us to several fantastic water sources.
-Those, along with brief glimpses of the Sierra Nevadas, let us know we were close to completing the desert.
+Those, along with brief glimpses of the Sierra Nevada, let us know we were close to completing the desert.

 ![Packing up camp, this is how early I woke up most mornings in the desert](https://cdn.jeeveshikedthepct.com/images/c50cc177-343d-4d13-a3d3-c42ac9ace100.jpeg)